Optimize your email deliverability

 SPF, DKIM, and DMARC are tools for authenticating email messages.
 They ensure that email messages are sent from an authorized server and have a digital signature that validates the sending server.
 Having this setup ensures your recipients that your domain is actually sending these messages, and will make anything you send significantly less likely to be filtered as spam.

 You can check the Email Diagnostic page in the Mixmax dashboard to see if SPF, DKIM, and DMARC have already been configured for your domain.
 If they have not been, you should work with your IT team, DNS administrator, or hosting provider to add the appropriate DNS records and Google Workspace settings.

-It's important to note that SPF, DKIM and DMARC maintained by you or your hosting provider, not Mixmax, and cannot be modified in the Mixmax product.
-You will likely need help from your IT team to ensure these are setup correctly.
+It's important to note that SPF, DKIM, and DMARC are maintained by you or your hosting provider, not Mixmax, and cannot be modified in the Mixmax product.
+You will likely need help from your IT team to ensure these are set up correctly.

-You can find additional information for how to set these up for your Google Workspace domain in these documents:
+You can find additional information on how to set these up for your Google Workspace domain in these documents: